 is an architect with a masters from both, the Bartlett, UCL and the Royal College of Art.
 She has worked on a variety of urban design and strategy projects as well as interior design commercial projects.
 While at East she worked on TFL’s Streetscape Guidance aiming to streamline urban design policies across London and was project running the Pride in Derwent Parade Project, where she designed bespoke lighting, seating paving and urban tree planting.
 She has commercial interior projects experience and has designed for Habitat and Fitness First while at Antarchitecture and for a Soho Post-production company while at Gregory Phillips Architects.
 Since graduating Chrysanthe has had teaching roles in Architecture and Interior Architecture at the University of Wesminster, the University of Greenwich as well as short courses at the Bartlett, UCL and the Architectural Association.
 At JKA Chrysanthe has been running the Highams Park Town Centre regeneration project.

-studied at the Porto School of Architecture and the Mackintosh School of Architecture in Glasgow.
+is a qualified architect.
+He studied at the Porto School of Architecture and the Mackintosh School of Architecture in Glasgow.
 His Master’s Thesis entitled Time, City and Architecture: from Mat-building to Mat-urbanism was awarded a distinction in Porto.
 His current research and writing focusses on Team X and how their intellectual legacy is applied to the European city today.
 Diogo has participated in various international seminars and exhibitions in Portugal and the UK.
 At JKA Diogo is running our Finsbury Park town centre regeneration project for Islington, Hackney & Haringey.

 studied at the National School of Architecture of la Villette in Paris and the Waterford Institute of Technology in Ireland.
 Her final year culminated in a collaborative project that re-defined administrative and physical boundaries along the river Seine in Paris.
 The student team worked closely with local communities including the ‘Bateliers’, the Paris’ riverboat operators to develop their project brief and to establish a dialogue between transient communities and administrative management.
 After graduating, Heloise participated in a number of self-built projects including the Bellastock Festival in Acheres and ScolarRom in Champs-Sur-Marne where she worked with traveller children to build a mobile knowledge exchange.
 Heloise has worked on a range of urban design and housing projects at Philipon Kalt Architects, BNR Architects abd ITAR Architects in Paris before coming to the UK.
 At JKA Heloise working on our Finsbury Park town centre regeneration project and proposals for an enterpreneur’s village in North London.